 Rose inhabits a world where music is acoustic.
 If she hasn’t “heard” orchestral music, she has probably been around it and felt it.
 Something in her methodical, focused, positive demeanor suggested percussion.
 And that suggested Carl Orff’s Schulwerk, his musical education system, which in practice often uses tuned percussion like glockenspiel and marimba, building off simple musical structures like ostinati, so that students can improvise and explore.
 To me, this was Rose.

-Another nice moment in the spotting session was when I pitched Todd Haynes the Langley School version of “Space Oddity” for the end titles.
+Also during the spotting session I suggested the Langley School version of “Space Oddity” for the end titles.
 These recordings were introduced to me by Spike Jonze when we were working on Where The Wild Things Are.
 They were originally recorded in a school gym around 1977 by a music teacher in Langley, British Columbia, and have a sense of naive wonder to them.
 I’m so glad this recording made it into the film.

 Directed by Todd Haynes